-The College utilizes its constituent perspectives and expertise in matters of planning and assessment of its educational and learning programs and services.
-Illustrated in I.B.7, the Planning Committee, a sub-committee of Shared Governance Council (SGC), designs and implements the mechanisms by which the College evaluates processes and practices related to institutional planning.
-The Teaching and Learning Committee supports faculty engaged in such assessment, as charged by the Academic Senate and SGC, while the Student Services Student Learning Outcomes committee supports faculty, classified professionals, and managers in the continuous assessment of the College's student services programs and services, as noted in I.B.1.
+The College utilizes its constituency group perspectives and expertise in matters of planning and assessment of its educational and learning programs and services.
+Illustrated in I.B.7, the Planning Committee, a subcommittee of Shared Governance Council (SGC), designs and implements the mechanisms by which the College evaluates processes and practices related to institutional planning.
+TLC supports faculty engaged in such assessment, as charged by the Academic Senate and SGC, while the Student Services Student Learning Outcomes Committee supports faculty, classified professionals, and administrators in the continuous assessment of the College's student services programs and services, as noted in I.B.1.
+(I.A.3-5, I.B.1-4, I.B.2-7, I.B.2-8)

-The College likewise uses its committee structure to plan and assess its physical and technological assets.
+Similarly, the College uses its committee structure to plan and assess its physical and technological assets.
 As described in III.B.1, the Safety Committee, a subcommittee of SGC, promotes a safe environment by: reviewing and updating campus emergency preparedness procedures; developing and providing training and communications plans for various emergency response situations; and updating evacuation signage and procedures.
 The role of the Technology Advisory Group, as charged by SGC and highlighted in III.C.1, is to review and develop technology strategic directions and plans.
+(III.B.1-8, III.C.1-2)

-Endorsed as a sub-committee of SGC in Spring 2019, the Strategic Enrollment Management (SEM) Committee is charged with: developing comprehensive student enrollment goals aligned with the College's Mission and Educational Master Plan; using Guided Pathways principles, ensure strategies that improve equitable access, success, engagement, persistence, and completion outcomes for all students; providing excellent and pertinent programs of study with clear pathways, course offerings and alignment, and student support; creating decision-making and measurement strategies that are data-based; recommending internal and external communication and marketing approaches to support enrollment management goals; enhancing coordinated campus-wide efforts to ensure student success; assessing existing studies and resources to better inform College practices and the student success factors; and optimizing student enrollments and completion, while ensuring financial viability - particularly in conjunction with the Student-Centered Funding Formula.
+Endorsed as a subcommittee of SGC in spring 2019, the Strategic Enrollment Management (SEM) Committee is charged with: developing comprehensive student enrollment goals aligned with the College's mission and Educational Master Plan; using Guided Pathways principles, ensure strategies that improve equitable access, success, engagement, persistence, and completion outcomes for all students; providing excellent and pertinent programs of study with clear pathways, course offerings and alignment, and student support; creating decision-making and measurement strategies that are data-based; recommending internal and external communication and marketing approaches to support enrollment management goals; enhancing coordinated campus-wide efforts to ensure student success; assessing existing studies and resources to better inform College practices and the student success factors; and optimizing student enrollments and completion, while ensuring financial viability - particularly in conjunction with the Student-Centered Funding Formula.
+(II.A.6-6, IV.A.5-9)

 Diverse and relevant perspectives are a key part of the College's governance decision-making processes, with the consistent inclusion of constituency groups early and throughout the development, discussion, and implementation of recommendations for institutional improvement.
 Committees within the governance structure are constituency-based groups that address participatory issues, influence College and District policies and procedures, and make well-informed recommendations.
 The College not only ensures that broad perspectives are included in key decision-making processes and discussions, but that these perspectives are supported and encouraged.
+(I.A.1-9, II.B.2-1)